BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

     train_dataset: <PATH TO YOUR DATA>

-This will create a directory named "computational\_graph", in the corresponding path indicated in the "train\_options.yml" file.
-We further extend on how to visualize or interpret the output of this operation in :ref:`debugging assistant <debugging_assistant>`.
+This will create a directory named "computational\_graph", in the corresponding path indicated in the "train\_options.yaml" file.
+We further extend on how to visualize or interpret the output of this operation at :ref:`debugging assistant <debugging_assistant>`.

 Train and validation
 ~~~~~~~~~~~~~~~~~~~~